Shivam-027/Auto-WCEBleedGen-Challenge/README.md

 ### Key Highlights
 **Classification and Detection:** Our model not only classifies images but also detects bleeding regions with bounding boxes and confidence levels.
-**Data Merging:** We merged bleeding and non-bleeding images during training to improve model generalization.
+<br> **Data Merging:** We merged bleeding and non-bleeding images during training to improve model generalization.

 # Evaluation Metrics
 ## Classification Metrics